wellsst/wellsst.github.io/_posts/2019-09-06-react_diceware_grails_deploy.md

 ![PCF](https://www.cloudfoundry.org/wp-content/uploads/2017/01/provider-tile-pivotal.jpg "PCF")

-[Create a Pivotal Account](https://account.run.pivotal.io/z/uaa/sign-up), quick simple and no obligation
+[Create a Pivotal Account](https://account.run.pivotal.io/z/uaa/sign-up), quick, simple and no obligations

-Hint: Subsequent logins select eh "Web Services" option to find your applicaitons etc.
+Hint: Subsequent logins select the "Web Services" option to find your applications etc.

 Another good place to start is the short [getting started tutorial](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/introduction), always a good idea to get the basics and ensure you have everything in order before we get to the harder stuff AND this includes installing the CF CLI - essential so do it now.